Lori & Alec Sanchez TIKVAH: A Special Needs Program

 discuss how stimulating a child’s senses through play can help them to develop cognitively, socially, emotionally,physically and creatively.
 Criner will demonstrate a fun and easy-to-create sensory play that can assist all children from birth onward.
 Attendees will observe various types of sensory-based play and learn how to utilize the technique in their home, classroom and/or workplace.

 This presentation is beneficial to parents and caregivers of children with or without special needs, child care providers, teachers and other professionals.
-To register, please R.S.V.P. with your name and phone number to lydiaa@tjfs.org.

 APRIL 2013